WHY NUTRIKIWI IS SO GOOD!

 How much fibre do we need each day?

-It’s always a good idea to meet your fibre needs by including a variety of fibre sources from wholegrains, legumes, nuts , seeds, vegetables and of course fruit .
+It’s always a good idea include a variety of fibre sources in your diet, including wholegrains, legumes, nuts , seeds, vegetables and fruit.

 What do we need it for?

 Dietary fibre is very important for a healthy digestive system – keeping everything functioning the way it should.

 - Soluble fibre including pectins is the sticky, gum-like fibre found mainly in plant cells which helps to lower cholesterol absorption and maintain blood sugar levels as well as helping with constipation.